 • Description: A constant, barely audible murmur — like distant conversation in an unknown language.
 It varies in intensity with the seasons and is louder near the forest’s heart

-• Elven interpretation: The Primordial Ones sang the forest into existence, and their song persists in the wood itself.
+• Elven interpretation: The Primordial-Ones sang the forest into existence, and their song persists in the wood itself.
 Elven druids claim to understand fragments of the whispering

 • Scharly interpretation: Natural acoustic properties of the ironwood canopy, amplified by hollow trunks and underground water channels.
 Most human scholars favor this explanation

-• Magical theory: The forest sits on a convergence of ley lines that amplify residual magical energy, particularly from the Rift’s influence
+• Magical theory: The forest sits on a convergence of Ley-Lines that amplify residual magical energy, particularly from the Rift’s influence

 Elven Settlements

-The forest contains approximately thirty elven enclaves, ranging from small family groups to substantial communities:
+The forest contains approximately thirty Elven-Enclaves, ranging from small family groups to substantial communities:

 Not a fixed settlement but a mobile gathering of elven elders that convenes in different locations within the forest.
-The Circle of Elders meets here to make decisions affecting all elven communities.
+The Circle-Of-Elders meets here to make decisions affecting all elven communities.
 The Court’s location shifts with the seasons and is never disclosed to outsiders.

 Greenhollow